PW999/100-days-of-code/log.md

 **Today's Progress**: Spent some time on making my code cleaner.
 Started on working on a parser for the user input but progress is slow as I still need to figure out how to parse it.

 **Thoughts:** I start to get how Ruby can be used to write as little code as possible (which does not mean the most readable code).
 With every line of Ruby I write I have the feeling that I loose a bit of feeling with Java.
 TDD is nice but, especially for little projects like these.

+### Day 5: Fridayy December 25, 2020

+**Today's Progress**: The dice roller now works.
+Next step is to extend is so that we can define which damage is rolled.

+**Thoughts:** I get the feeling that Ruby isn't always the most consistent language but that might just be me.
+I do get to like it more though and I'm also starting to get the hang of Visual Studio Code.